 Numerous positions within the District are classified "exempt" as defined by the Fair Labor Standards Act (FLSA).
 Employees occupying these positions are exempt from the overtime provisions of the FLSA.
 For these positions, the work demands are normally very high.
 These positions often include after hours work and travel as well as the occasional need to work/travel on a weekend.
 In recognition of the disruption these work demands may have on an exempt employee's personal life, the District awards 32 hours of paid personal leave, PPL, annually to exempt full-time employees, with 8 hours accrued at the beginning of each quarter-on December 15th of each year.
 Regular exempt part-time employees are awarded a prorated amount of paid personal leave, PPL, on December 15th of each year accrued equally on a quarterly basis.
 Utilizing PPL requires prior approval of the employee's supervisor via an e-mail request.
-Unused PPL time cannot be carried over into subsequent payroll years and employees will not be compensated for any unused PPL time upon termination of their employee nor as a contribution to the Retirement Health Savings Account plan (RHSA).
+Unused PPL time cannot be carried over into subsequent payroll years and employees will not be compensated for any unused PPL time upon termination of their employment at the District.
+In addition, PPL time is not eligible for donation to another employee nor as a contribution to the Retirement Health Savings Account plan (RHSA).